for-giobbe/BASE/README.md

 **BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes for comparative genomics.
-While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are preseNt in all the species considered -
+While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are present in all the species considered -
 BASE  allows to integrate ortholog groups of non-ubiquitous genes - *i.e.* genes which are not present in all the species considered.
 This approach allows to increase substantially the number of genes for which selection regimes can be inferred.